ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 ## Casper Consensus Protocols

 Each Casper network can choose and configure its consensus protocol using the network's chainspec.
 The protocols available are [Zug](./zug.md) and [Highway](./highway.md).
-Since the launch of the Casper Mainnet, the [Highway](https://arxiv.org/pdf/2101.02159.pdf) protocol was used until Casper Node 2.0 (Condor) was released.
+[Highway](https://arxiv.org/pdf/2101.02159.pdf) served as the Casper Mainnet's consensus protocol since launch.
 The Zug consensus protocol was introduced in version 2.0 to simplify and speed up the consensus process without compromising safety.
 Zug enables faster block times, less overhead, and a larger validator set in Mainnet.
 Zug is an implementation of the ideas from the paper [From Weakly-terminating Binary Agreement and Reliable Broadcast to Atomic Broadcast](https://arxiv.org/abs/2205.06314), which describes how Zug meets the safety, liveness, and resiliency requirements.

 ## Consensus in the Casper Mainnet